The Independent: Longford Prize

-The Independent sponsors the Longford Prize, in memory of Lord Longford.
+The Independent sponsors the Longford Prize, meant to recognise those who have helped the lives of current or former prisoners, in memory of Lord Longford.

 Related publications

 The Independent on Sunday

 The Independent on Sunday (IoS) was the Sunday sister newspaper of The Independent.
-It ceased to exist in 2016, the last edition being published on 20 March; the daily paper ceasing print publication six days later.
+It ceased to exist in 2016, the last edition being published on 20 March.

-The i
+The i Paper

 In October 2010, the i, a compact sister newspaper, was launched.
 The i is a separate newspaper but uses some of the same material.
-It was later sold to regional newspaper company Johnston Press, becoming that publisher's flagship national newspaper.
-The is online presence, i100, was restyled as indy100 and retained by Independent News & Media.
+It was later sold to regional newspaper company Johnston Press, becoming that publisher's flagship national newspaper, before being sold again.
+It currently belongs to Daily Mail and General Trust.
+In 2024, the paper was rebranded as The i Paper.

 Indy100

 The online news site indy100 was announced by The Independent in February 2016, to be written by journalists but with stories selected by 'upvotes' from readers.
-"Because indy100 is from The Independent you can still trust us to take our facts very seriously (even the funny ones).
-Some of the stories will have been inspired by the brilliant work in The Independent.
-Most will be from the crack team of indy100 journalists."